Updated: Jun 25

 What to wear?

-Wear a white/cream coloured top with preferably similar neckline to your wedding dress.
+Wear a white/cream coloured top (or any colour that is similar to your wedding dress) with preferably similar neckline to your wedding dress.
 This will give a better idea of the overall look of the day

 Here is a check-list for things to bring to the trial